-I know you feel the same way, so here are my top tips for storing and making the best campfire meals and beyond for your next great family adventure.
+Here are our top tips for storing and making the best campfire meals for your next wilderness adventure.
 Just be sure to pack out all of your garbage so your campsite is ready for the next person to enjoy.
+We’ve also got a full list of camping hacks to keep things organized, clean, and enjoyable while you savor your time in the great outdoors.

 1. Use a shower cap to keep all your camping food cold for the duration of the meal.

-Some foods you just don’t bring camping because they’re too much work to keep at the right temperature, right?
+Some foods you just don’t bring camping because they’re too much work to keep at the right temperature.
 Not anymore.
-This trick makes it so even those fussy foods are options!
+This trick makes it so even those fussy chilled foods are options.

-Add ice to a shower cap then place a bowl filled with cold food (like pasta salad!) in the cap, allowing the elastic to stretch over the sides to create an ice-box effect.
+Add ice to a shower cap and then place a bowl filled with cold food (like pasta salad) in the cap.
+Allow the elastic to stretch over the sides to create an ice-box effect.
 Your food should stay cool for hours.

 2. Cook cinnamon rolls over the campfire.

-Looking for camping food ideas along the lines non-s’mores desserts?
+Looking for camping food ideas along the lines of non-s’mores desserts?
 Gotchu.

 Be sure to use Pillsbury coupons so you can save money at the same time.